Careers Programme

 2. Learning from career and labour market information (delivered through assemblies)

-4. Linking curriculum learning to careers (through use of UnifrogUCAS, Apprenticeship websites, Careers College and schemes of work)
+4. Linking curriculum learning to careers (through use of UnifrogUCAS, Apprenticeship websites, Careers College)

-5. Encounters with employers and employees (through mock interviews with local business people in Years 10 and 12, careers fair)
+5. Encounters with employers and employees (through assemblies by local business people in Years 10 and 12, Careers Fair)

-6. Experiences of workplaces (through work experience in Years 10 and 12, site visits, and enterprise opportunities including the Tenner Challenge)
+6. Experiences of workplaces (through Work Experience in Years 10 and 12, site visits, and enterprise opportunities)

-7. Encounters with further and higher education (through visits to and links with Weymouth and Kingston Maurward Colleges, BournemouthSouthampton and Oxford universities, careers fair)
+7. Encounters with further and higher education (through visits to and links with Weymouth and Kingston Maurward Colleges, Bournemouth, Arts University BournemouthSouthampton and Oxford universities, Careers Fair)

 The key employability skills we will seek to develop are: